"Integrity is doing the right thing, even when no one is watching."

 The Cost of Integrity

 Integrity sometimes has a price.
-You may lose opportunities by refusing to compromise your values.
-You may stand alone when others take the easier path.
+We may lose opportunities by refusing to compromise our values.
+We may stand alone when others take the easier path.

 Integrity and Certainty

-Integrity includes acting with certainty—not that you're right, but that you're doing your best with what you know.
-You move forward without second-guessing, without hedging, without holding back.
-You commit fully to your choice, even knowing your knowledge is incomplete.
+Integrity includes acting with certainty—not that we're right, but that we're doing our best with what we know.
+We move forward without second-guessing, without hedging.
+We commit fully to our choice, even knowing our knowledge is incomplete.

 This is different from recklessness.
-It's the willingness to act according to your current understanding, take responsibility for the outcome, and adjust when you learn more.
+It's the willingness to act according to our current understanding, take responsibility for the outcome, and adjust when we learn more.

 Integrity as Practice

 Integrity is practice, not destination.
-You don't achieve it and then have it forever.
-You practice it daily, in small choices and large ones.
-Each time you align your actions with your values, you strengthen the habit and make integrity more natural.
+We don't achieve it and then have it forever.
+We practice it daily, in small choices and large ones.
+Each time we align our actions with our values, we strengthen the habit.

 Inquiry